jmilicev/financebot/README.md

 # financebot
-DiscordBot capable of various finance-related commands.
+Discord Bot capable of various finance-related commands.

 to use, create a .env file within the same directory and add the line with x's replaced with your token: